Last updated on September 21st, 2022 at 01:35 pm

 I’d read under the covers with a flashlight late at night sometimes so my parents wouldn’t catch me staying up late.
 I devoured books.
 They were my constant companions.

-Instead of reading about other people living their dreams, I started to live the dream myself, traveling and then writing about it, sharing my happy experiences with others, through articles and blogs, including 8womendream.
+Instead of reading about other people living their big dreams, I started to live the dream myself, traveling and then writing about it, sharing my happy experiences with others, through speaking, writing, and publishing.

 I was a freelance journalist starting right after college, writing mostly for local and regional journals, covering art beats and writing about other artists who inspired me, especially dancers and writers, people who were making a living already through my primary passions.